 Is Weed CBD the Same as Hemp CBD?

-When first talking about CBD, many people instantly think of weed or marijuana.
-These ideas are normal, since smoking marijuana within the U.S. has remained common for nearly 100 years.
+When talking about CBD, most people instantly think of smoking cannabis or weed.
+These ideas are normal since smoking marijuana within the U.S. has been common for nearly 100 years.

 Is the CBD in hemp and the CBD found in marijuana the same?